thatplatypus/Achiever/readme.md

 4. **Test**: This project contains tests for the Api and Client projects.
 It helps ensure the reliability and correctness of the application's code.

+5. **iOS**: This project contains a native SwiftUI iOS app for the Api backend.

 Achiever demonstrates how to build a modern, full-stack web application with .NET and Blazor.
 It's a great starting point for anyone interested in a full-stack c# app with newer .Net features like Minimal API Endpoints and the latest identity practices with a wasm client.